csesoc/website/Readme.md

 # DiffSync

 Experimental respository for the CSESoc CMS, usage is simple; to build and run type

+Note: the code is ugly, the design is hacky but its just a prototype to flesh out ideas.
 ```sh
 make start
 ```